NoahjChampion/concat_all/concat_all/readme.txt

 = Are there any known issues? =

+* The plugin uses output buffering, which might interfere with setups/plugins that cannot have their output buffered.
+In such cases, the plugin cannot be used.

-If you have `<pre>`, `<code>` or filled `<textarea>` elements in your output, newlines and other whitespace will not be preserved while minifying the HTML.
+* If you have `<pre>`, `<code>` or filled `<textarea>` elements in your output, newlines and other whitespace will not be preserved while minifying the HTML.
 If this is the case, comment out the line that minifiys the output prior to sending it, or, change the minifier code to not remove whitespace within those elements!

+== Changelog ==

+= 0.2 =
+In this version hard-coded paths where replaced by getting the path from `wp_upload_dir()` function.

+== Upgrade Notice ==

+= 0.2 =
+Upgrade advised.

-== License ==
+== Misc. ==

 The plugin would not work without output buffering and the code for that has been taken verbatim from [this SO answer](http://stackoverflow.com/a/22818089/66580), thanks [@kfriend](http://stackoverflow.com/users/419673/kfriend).
 For HTML minification I am using the `minify_html` function from [this gist](https://gist.github.com/tovic/d7b310dea3b33e4732c0), thanks [@Taufik Nurrohman](https://github.com/tovic).

+The source code is also available on Github: https://github.com/majid4466/concat_all

 Copyright © 2016 Majid Fouladpour | MIT license